What is Key Person Risk?

 Another negative scenario your business should prepare for is key person risk (sometimes known as key man risk).

-For many of our corporate clients, both big and small, managing key person risk is one of their primary reasons for coming to us.
+For many of our corporate clients, managing key person risk is one of their primary reasons for coming to us.

 So, what is key person risk exactly?
 How can you manage it?